 3 When this second cup of water is absorbed, add the corn and red bell pepper.
 Add another cup of water and stir until it is absorbed.
 Repeat with another cup of water and another healthy pinch of salt.

 4 By now the rice should be close to being done; it should be fully cooked but still al dente, a little firm, not completely soft.
 When the rice reaches this stage, stir in the green onions and grated parmesan.
 When the water has been completely absorbed, add a little more water so the risotto is loose.
 The risotto should fill a bowl, not sit on a plate.

-5 Stir in the basil and butter and, once the butter has melted, serve at once.
+5 Stir in the basil and butter, and sprinkle with black pepper to taste .
+Once the butter has melted, serve at once.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to the source recipe here on Simply Recipes.
 Thank you!